spark-brc/QSWATMOD2-plugin/README.md

 <br>
 <br>

 In addition, [documentation and the SWAT-MODFLOW executable](https://swat.tamu.edu/software/swat-modflow/) are available as downloads.
 QSWATMOD and SWAT-MODFLOW have been tested in several watersheds.
-However, no warranty is given that either the model or tool is completely error-free.
+However, no warranty is given that either the model or tool is error-free.
 If you encounter problems with the model, tool or have suggestions for improvement, please comment at [the SWAT-MODFLOW Google group](https://groups.google.com/forum/?hl=en#!forum/swat-modflow) or [QSWATMOD github](https://github.com/spark-brc/QSWATMOD2/issues).

 A publication documenting QSWATMOD and an example application can be found here:
 [https://doi.org/10.1016/j.envsoft.2018.10.017](https://doi.org/10.1016/j.envsoft.2018.10.017)